The Evolution of the Chinese Internet Company

 This the story of Tencent.
 Unique is quite the word to describe the internet market of China, so much so, no internet corporation giant has been successful in China.

 Maybe government policies played a significant role, however, some might point to the failure of these companies failed to understand the Chinese consumer.
-A look into Tencent history might helps us to understand the complexity of Chinese market and learn some fresh perspective on the internet giant.
+A look into Tencent history might help us to understand the complexity of the Chinese market and learn some fresh perspective on the story of Tencent.

 Known to be modest and shy but he is also obsessive and meticulous when it comes to computer engineering and managing products.
 While still in college, Ma developed a graphical user interface for a stock analysis system and sold it for ¥50,000 [$7,578].

 After graduation, he built computer networks when China’s Internet was in its infancy.
 By doing so, he became acquainted with the 100 most active China netizens at the time including Ding Lei (founder of Netease) and Zhang Xiaolong (creator of WeChat).

 In 1998, he founded Tencent with four partners.
 The company got off to a rocky start and struggled to stay solvent.
 After pitching to messaging client ICQ, Ma led his team to develop a product called Open ICQ (OICQ) based on ICQ’s software.
 It was when three major web portals dominated China’s Internet industry were Sina, Sohu and Netease.

 OICQ, as a messaging tool, didn’t attract much attention.
 But nine months after OICQ launched its first version in February of 1999, the messaging service had more than one million users.
 In every aspect, Tencent localized its instant messenger service with a series of micro-innovations that left competitors in the dust.

 For example, OICQ moved the user’s contact list from the client-side to a back-end server.
 This way, Chinese users still had access to their contact list when they logged into OICQ from a computer at an Internet café – as Chinese Internet users commonly did at the time.